cocoacontrols/SemanticUI/README.md

 ## Adaptable Colors

-Some colors that are used by system elements and applications.
+Some colors are used by system elements and applications.
 These return named colors whose values may vary between different contexts and releases.
 Do not make assumptions about the color spaces or actual colors used.

 * `.systemRed`
 * `.systemGreen`